About Holton Studio Frame-Makers

 Holton Frames hang in many significant private collections and art galleries, as well as a number of museums, including the Smithsonian, The American Museum of Natural History, The Crocker Art Museum (Sacramento), The St Mary’s College Museum of Art (Moraga, CA), and the Figge Art Museum (Davenport, IA).
 Several of our frames made for The Hispanic Society of America, New York City, have hung in The Prado in Madrid and Museo del Palacio de Bellas Artes, Mexico City as part of the show, “Treasures from the Hispanic Society of America: Visions of the Hispanic World.”

-Our fundamental passion remains, however, framing for the home.
+But while it’s an honor to frame for these prestigious clients, our fundamental passion remains framing for the home.
 We offer our services traditionally, out of our brick-and-mortar retail shop in Berkeley; but in addition, roughly a third of our business is online, serving a far flung national—and increasingly international—market.

 TESTIMONIALS Read what our customers have to say…